Phenoxyacetic acid

 Phenoxyacetic acid, POA, is a white solid with the formula of C8H8O3.
-Although not itself usefully active as an herbicide, it forms the part-structure of many phenoxy herbicide derivatives including MCPA and papaya fermentada2,4-D.
+Although not itself usefully active as an herbicide, it forms the part-structure of many phenoxy herbicide derivatives including MCPA and 2,4-D.

 Structure and synthesis

 Phenoxyacetic acid is an O-phenyl derivative of glycolic acid.
 It is both a monocarboxylic acid and an aryl ether.
 Its preparation from sodium phenolate and sodium chloroacetate in hot water was first reported in 1880.